UbiquityRobotics/raspicam_node/README.md

 ROS node for the Raspberry Pi Camera Module.
 Works with both the V1.x and V2.x versions of the module.
 We recommend using the v2.x cameras as they have better auto gain, and the general image quality is better.

 ## Build Intructions
 This node is primarily supported on ROS Kinetic, and Ubuntu 16.04, and that is what these instuctions presume.
+If your base ros installation was on `ros_comm`, as the ROS wiki suggests for running ros on a Raspberry Pi, you may have to fullfil some additional dependencies (see below).

 Go to your catkin_ws `cd ~/catkin_ws/src`.